Search Results

 Month: November 2025

-Q2 Quick Note #03: Early Trial Results for Bexicaserin in DEE
+Q2 Quick Note #03: Bexicaserin Reduces Seizures in Multiple Types of DEEs

 A phase 1b and 2a clinical trial tested bexicaserin in people with severe epilepsies and found early signs that the medication may help reduce seizure activity.
 Researchers report that the treatment was generally well tolerated, supporting continued study in future trials.

-Q2 Quick Note #02: Genetic Findings in a Turkish DEE Cohort
+Q2 Quick Note #02: Genetic Testing Finds Four People with KCNQ2 Variants in DEE Cohort

 Researchers in Turkey used gene panels and whole exome sequencing to study the causes of developmental and epileptic encephalopathies, identifying KCNQ2 as one of the most frequently involved genes.
 The findings highlight the importance of early genetic testing for accurate diagnosis and care planning.